 Responsibility Task Accessibility i.
 Accessible to all affected stakeholders.
-Factors that affect accessibil mechanism include: location, access to technology, language barriers, literature.
+Factors that affect accessibility to the mechanism include: location, access to technology, language barriers, literacy.
 Regular Communication i.
-Grievance Mechanism should be publicized to all stakeholders. ii.
-Information will be provided in a format and language readily understandable local population. i.
-Process will be transparent, readily understandable and appropriate for all affers stakeholders, in particular vulnerable populations. ii.
+Grievance Mechanism should be publicized to all stakeholders.ii.
+Information will be provided in a format and language readily understandable to the local population.
+Transparency i.
+Process will be transparent, readily understandable and appropriate for all affected stakeholders, in particular vulnerable populations. ii.
 Indicate at the outset who is expected to use this procedure. iii.
-Assure potential users that there will be neither costs nor retribution associately with logging a grievance.
+Assure potential users that there will be neither costs nor retribution associated with logging a grievance.
 Efficiency i.
-Publicly communicate and adhere to a timeframe in which all recorded complaints will receive a response. ii.
-Grievant will be made aware of when they can expect to be contacted and/ or receive a response to their complaint. i.
-Measures will be put in place to ensure fairness of process for affected part ii.
-If a resolution cannot be reached, an independent third party will mediate to the company and the grievant.
+Publicly communicate and adhere to a timeframe in which all recorded complaints will receive a response.ii.
+Grievant will be made aware of when they can expect to be contacted and/ or receive a response to their complaint.
+Fairness i.
+Measures will be put in place to ensure fairness of process for affected parties.ii.
+If a resolution cannot be reached, an independent third party will mediate between the company and the grievant.
 Written Records i.
 All grievances will be formally recorded/ documented in the Stakeholder Consultation and Grievance Mechanism System (SCGMS).